jhanaviii/digital_wallet/README.md

 # Digital Wallet System with Cash Management and Fraud Detection

-A comprehensive digital wallet backend system with advanced features including transaction processing, cash management, and fraud detection.
+A comprehensive digital wallet backend system with advanced features including transaction processing, cash management, and fraud detection.(for assignment)

 ## 🚀 Features